-Pittman Law Firm is dedicated to assisting victims of personal injury in Montgomery and the River Region of Alabama.
+Pittman Law Firm is dedicated to assisting victims of personal injury throughout the State of Alabama.
+Every case is important to us, and we pledge to provide the personal attention that you expect and deserve.
 Our areas of practice include:

 We assist clients who have been injured in traffic accidents that were caused by the negligent or wrongful acts of another party.
 A frequent cause of car, motorcycle and bicycle accidents is the negligence of other drivers, including speeding or driving too fast for road conditions, running red lights, drunk driving, or using cell phones.
 In addition, motorcycle and bicycle accidents are often caused by drivers who do not see the smaller motorcyclist or bicyclist and make sudden lane changes.
 Accidents may also be caused by defective auto parts or by negligently maintained or designed roads.
 We will assist you and/or your family in obtaining the maximum compensation to which you and/or they are entitled.